 Few words have to be minced on this topic because Cambodia is extraordinarily cheap.
 Budget around $20 to $30 a day.

 A budget dinner meal costs about $3, while you can get a beer for $0.50 – $1.
-A dorm bed will typically cost you $3 – $5 a night, though you may even find a private room for that kind of money.
-(The most I ever paid for accommodation was $10, which was a private room in Sihanouksville around New Year’s.)
+A dorm bed will typically cost you $3 – $5 a night, though you can find private rooms for as little as $10.

 US Dollars are the main currency in Cambodia, though anything below $1 is paid in the local currency which is pegged to the dollar.